jinghuazhao/QTR/HUA_methylation_analysis/README.md

 Working directories for programs in **scripts_lmer/** and **scripts_matie/** are now **rrbs_clean_data_lmer/** and **rrbs_clean_data_matie/**, respectively.

 Unfortunately, the `combine` method of BSraw remains crashed.
-At least, it illustrates three batches here which could be saved, loaded again from a new sessino of R and retry, which turned to be successful.
+At least, it illustrates three batches here which could be saved, loaded again from a new session of R and retry, which turned to be successful.

 2. Amendment to R/BiSeq package.